Anabel Anandhapriya – AHSI Online

 Jeffrey Ford – AHSI Campus-based

 Jeffrey Ford has now started a new position as Chief Enterprise Coordinator for Health Informatics at Defense Health Agency in VA.
 He was the Deputy Chief in the Solution Intelligence section/User Integregation Branch/Solution Delivery Division in Defense Health Headquarters as of August 2018.

 My experience in health care careers spans many levels.
 Before graduating high school, I entered the Army National Guard and trained as a Dental Assistant.
 After secondary school, I worked as a Respiratory Therapy Assistant and Pharmacy Assistant while studying to become a Registered Respiratory Therapist (R.R.T.).
 I then decided to pursue a life-long goal of becoming a dentist.
 So, I continued working in the hospital as an RRT and completed my Bachelor of Science degree in Biology at Mississippi College.
 Immediately after, I entered the University of Mississippi, School of Dentistry and completed my Doctorate of Dental Medicine (D.M.D.).
 Upon graduation, I entered the United States Air Force as an active duty dentist and completed an Advanced Education in General Dentistry (AEGD) post-doctorate certificate residency.
 Four years later, I was accepted to the Tri-Services Orthodontics Residency Program at Wilford Hall Medical Center at Lackland Air Force Base, San Antonio, Texas – Class of 2010.
 During my Air Force career and residencies, I have also completed continuing education courses in military leadership, including Air War College.
 I am currently a Lt.
 Colonel, Flight Commander, and practicing Orthodontist in the United States Air Force.

 I am excited to combine my eclectic background of medical and dental experience into an augmented career with training in Health Care Informatics.
 I enjoy combining technology and information management for an efficient and safe patient care atmosphere.
 Clinical decision support and clinical practice guidelines in conjunction with the latest technology available have captured my attention and will be my focus during this next phase of my education.

 Zubin Khan was hired in Feb 2019 as an Information Systems Analyst for the Henry M Jackson Foundation for the Advancement of Military Medicine.
-He will be working in the department of U.S. Military HIV Research Program (MHRP).
+He was working in the department of U.S. Military HIV Research Program (MHRP).